Elizabeth Fleischman: Radiation effects and death

 "The leading medical and scientific men of the Coast are full of sympathy and regrets that Mrs. Aschheim has been forced to give up her eminent work as a radiographer in the midst of a brilliant career.
 It will be a serious loss to them to be deprived of her professional services in the most difficult cases for X-ray examination and radiography."

 Four months later the cancer recurred and metastases were found in her pulmonary pleurae and lungs.
 Elizabeth Fleischman died on August 3, 1905, at 38 years old.
 The notice of her death published in the San Francisco Examiner and the San Francisco Chronicle noted:

 "[S]o intent was she in the performance of her work that she became careless of her own health.
 She acquired the reputation [as] the most expert woman radiographer of the world, but she sacrificed her arm [to radiation poisoning] in the pursuit of that fame.
 The arm was amputated last January.
 She never fully recovered her health, though she endured all suffering with heroic fortitude.
 Death came as a relief..."

-Her gravestone states simply: "I think I did some good in this world."
+Her gravestone states simply: "I believe that I have done some good in this world."

 Fleischman was the second person and first woman to die as result of X-ray exposure.
 The previous year, Clarence Dally, an American glassblower and assistant to Thomas Edison in his work on X-rays, died under similar circumstances to Fleischman.